 CLEVELAND — Besides the presidential race, control of Congress is also up for grabs across America during Tuesday's election.
 In the U.S. House of Representatives, Republicans currently hold a narrow edge, while Democrats are hoping to wrestle back power after two years in the minority.

-One of the more intriguing battles in Northeast Ohio resides in the state's 7th Congressional District, where incumbent GOP Rep. Max Miller is not only facing off against Democrat Matthew Diemer, but also Democrat-turned-independent Dennis Kucinich, long a visible face in Greater Cleveland politics.
+One of the more intriguing battles in Northeast Ohio resides in the state's 7th Congressional District, where incumbent GOP Rep. Max Miller not only faced off against Democrat Matthew Diemer, but also Democrat-turned-independent Dennis Kucinich, long a visible face in Greater Cleveland politics.
 The district includes all of Medina and Wayne counties as well as portions of Cuyahoga and Holmes counties.

 After the political maps were redrawn in 2022, Miller won election in the 7th District during that year's midterms, though his 11-point victory over the relatively unknown Diemer was considered somewhat closer than expected.
 Since taking office, he has emerged as a staunch supported of Israel in its war with Hamas and also cosponsored a bill seeking to roll back some EPA water protections, legislation that was eventually vetoed by Preside Joe Biden.
 Additionally, he played a key role in the expulsion of fellow GOP Rep. George Santos, detailing how the disgraced ex-congressman stole thousands of dollars from him and his mother.